 - Perfectly contrasted textures between cake, cookies and frosting.
 Seriously!
-You have this wonderfully moist, light, spongey cake, crisp baked oreo cookies, creamy vanilla frosting and silky smooth, creamy chocolate buttercream.
+You have this wonderfully moist, light, fluffy cake, crisp baked Oreo cookies, creamy vanilla frosting and silky smooth, creamy chocolate buttercream.

 - It’s super easy!
 No really, it is.
 No fancy ingredients in this, it’s stuff you’ve likely already got in your pantry.

 - It’s decadent as all heck!
 Seriously, you don’t even want to know the nutritional info for this cake.
 When doing the calculations here I suddenly understood why so many baking bloggers omit this info!
 But you know it’s going to be just soooo good.